ArtisticMusician/MARKone/README.md

 ### Editor Features
 - Live Markdown preview
 - Source code view
+- Can write in the Code Pane or the Preview Pane.
 - Word, character, and paragraph counting
 - Selection statistics
 - Undo/Redo functionality